pfsense/docs/source/development/execute-command.rst

 Execute Command
 ===============

-The GUI Command Prompt, available under **Diagnostics > Command Prompt**, will execute shell commands, PHP code, and download or upload whole files.
+The pfSense® webGUI Command Prompt, available under **Diagnostics > Command Prompt**, will execute shell commands, PHP code, and download or upload whole files.

 Exercise caution using any of these utilities.
 Executing commands and PHP code improperly can render a system unusable.
 Use of this tool is